oyinlola007/VisualGeolocation/README.md

 4. **Similarity Calculation**:
    - Similarity scores are calculated based on the number and quality of matches
    - For SIFT: Normalized count of good matches
-   - For ORB/FAST: Combination of match ratio and inverse average distance
+   - For ORB: Combination of match ratio and inverse average distance

 ### Location Prediction Process